- Convert Bytes to String in Python 2.x

 encoding method as default

-utf-8, but it is not always safe becasue the bytes could be encoded with other encoding method rather than
+utf-8, but it is not always safe because the bytes could be encoded with other encoding methods rather than

 >>> b'\x50\x51'.decode() 'PQ' >>> b'\x50\x51'.decode('utf-8') 'PQ' >>> b'\x50\x51'.decode(encoding = 'utf-8') 'PQ'

 utf-8 is used, but the bytes are not encoded with it.